mergele/aras-dev-install/README.md

 - [x] check if sql-server is up and running by connecting to database (use ssms, sa user with sql server authentication)
 - [x] check if aras-innovator R12SP18 installation works out of the box

 # Credits
-to Eli Donahue for his work [Configuring Your Development Machine for Aras Innovator](https://community.aras.com/b/english/posts/configuring-your-development-machine-for-aras-innovator)
+- Eli Donahue for his work [Configuring Your Development Machine for Aras Innovator](https://community.aras.com/b/english/posts/configuring-your-development-machine-for-aras-innovator)
-- to my Colleagues Clemens & Sri
+- My Colleagues Clemens & Srivardhan